 + * Print a double-precision floating-point number.
 The string produced by

-+ * {@link java.lang.String#valueOf(double)}
++ * {@link java.lang.String#valueOf(double)} is written to

 + * the JspWriter's buffer or, if no buffer is used, directly to the